-How to recognize and respond to heat-induced emergencies
+How to recognize and respond to heat-related health emergencies

-Every year, more than 1,200 people in the United States die due to intense heat and heat-related conditions such as heat stroke.
-And as we hit the hottest parts of the summer months, it’s important to stay cool, stay hydrated and stay aware of the warning signs of heat stroke and heat exhaustion.
+Every year, more than 1,200 people in the United States die due to heat-related conditions like heat stroke and heat exhaustion.
+And while risk is higher in the hot summer months, it’s always important to stay cool, stay hydrated and look out for warning signs of heat stroke and heat exhaustion.

-This can be especially important for the very young and adults older than 65, as well as those taking certain medications.
+This can be especially important for the very young and adults older than 65.

 Symptoms of Heat Stroke